 Snoring

-Loud snorers should have a home sleep test to determine if they suffer from sleep apnea.
-Treatment is discussed once the sleep study results are diagnosed by a sleep physician.
-Treatment decisions are based on whether significant apnea exists.
-For snorers, treatment can include non-surgical approaches.
-A non-surgical option is an oral sleep appliance.
-Another method is Laser Aesthetics, laser light therapy that tightens tissue and opens airways.
-Both have high success rates.
+Loud snorers may need a home sleep test to determine whether sleep apnea is present.
+Treatment is discussed once sleep study results are reviewed by a sleep physician, and decisions are based on whether significant apnea exists.
+Non-surgical options may include an oral sleep appliance, and some providers may discuss laser light therapy designed to tighten tissue and help open the airway.

 Oral Sleep Appliances